 The program is available to law enforcement officers, firefighters, emergency medical technicians and teachers who teach anywhere from pre-K through high school.
 They can get a 50% discount on a home in an area designated for revitalization.
 The goal is to boost economic development in the area.

 In exchange for the deep discount, you agree to occupy the home for at least 3 years.
 If you don’t occupy the home for that time, HUD requires that you pay back the full amount instead of the discounted price.
 This is enforced through what’s known as a silent second mortgage.
 No interest or payments are due on it, provided you meet the occupancy requirement.

 There are two downsides to this program.
-To begin with, many lenders, including Quicken Loans®, won’t give you a mortgage because the requirements of the silent second end up restricting the sale of the property.
+To begin with, many lenders, including Rocket Mortgage®, won’t give you a mortgage because the requirements of the silent second end up restricting the sale of the property.
 Secondly, you’re restricted in terms of where you can live, if there are even homes available for the program in your area.